The Entropy of Nonrotating Isolated Horizons in Lovelock Theory from Loop Quantum Gravity: The symplectic form

-Now we get the similar formula (\ref{15}), (\ref{19}) and (\ref{20}) as in 4 dimensional Einstein case\cite{wmz1}.
+Formulae (\ref{15}), (\ref{19}) and (\ref{20}) are similar to those in the 4 dimensional Einstein case \cite{wmz1}.
 Then the boundary degrees of freedom can be described by a $SO(1,1)$ BF theory isolated horizons $\Delta$, with the related fields